 proteins (constituting up to 70% of the dry matter);

-As for phycocyanin, it is also a component of blue algae and more precisely of the blue-green pigment which gives it its characteristic color.
+As for phycocyanin, it is also a component of blue algae and more specifically the blue-green pigment that gives it its characteristic color.
 This pigment can also be found in klamath, an algae of the same family that grows in a lake in the United States.
-As a nutraceutical, it can be found in powder or in the form of liquid extracts but it is in liquid form that it is most effective.
+As a nutraceutical, it can be found in powder or in the form of liquid extracts, but it is in liquid form that it is most effective.
 His interest in health?
 Its very high concentration of antioxidants, these substances which protect the cells of our body against the harmful effects of free radicals.

 Health benefits to be distinguished

-According to animal studies, this antioxidant algae would also stimulate the immune system.
+According to studies carried out on animals, this antioxidant algae would also support the proper functioning of the immune system.
 Thanks to its natural richness in proteins, blue algae would also be an ally of choice as part of a slimming diet.
 Note: contraindicated in the event of phenylketonuria, excess uric acid or too high a ferritin level, blue algae can cause nausea, vomiting, stomach cramps and diarrhea in sensitive subjects. .

-Nutraceutical phycocyanin, for its part, is distinguished by a very high rate of antioxidants as well as by a more targeted action than the whole algae.
-Particularly active, this pigment is 20 times more antioxidant than vitamin C and 16 times more than vitamin E. It could thus serve as a “superboosteur” in order to strengthen the immune system.
-It also has an action on tone and vitality which helps the body in case of fatigue.
+Nutraceutical phycocyanin, for its part, is distinguished by a very high level of antioxidants as well as by a more targeted action than whole algae.
+Particularly active, this pigment is 20 times more antioxidant than vitamin C and 16 times more than vitamin E. It also has an action on tone and vitality which helps the body in case of fatigue.

-Of common origin, the two nutraceuticals therefore have different compositions and actions.
+Spirulina and phycocyanin therefore exhibit different compositions and actions.
 They can thus meet distinct needs among consumers of dietary supplements.